MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Methods

 \subsection{Three-step evaluation protocol}

-The benchmark uses a three-step protocol designed to separate independent reasoning, private self-revision, and socially influenced revision.
+The benchmark uses a solo baseline followed by two parallel response conditions designed to compare private self-review and analyst-conditioned social revision.

-\textbf{Step~A (Solo).} The model receives the vignette and produces a structured JavaScript Object Notation (JSON) response containing an overall assessment, five claims (C1--C5) with supporting reasoning, confidence levels (very\_low to very\_high, mapped to 0.1--0.9), and an overall confidence score.
+\textbf{Step~A (Solo).} The model receives the vignette and produces a structured JSON response containing an overall assessment, five claims (C1--C5) with supporting reasoning, and a confidence level on a five-point ordinal scale (very low, low, moderate, high, very high).
+These levels are mapped to numeric values of 0.15, 0.35, 0.55, 0.80, and 0.95, respectively.
 Each step is run in an isolated chat context so that previous responses do not influence later stages through conversation history.

-\textbf{Step~B-Private (Self-revision).} The model receives its own Step~A response together with a structured self-review nudge.
-This nudge prompts reconsideration of the weakest claim, the strongest counter-argument to the highest-confidence claim, and potential internal contradictions in the assessment.

-\textbf{Step~B-Social (Social revision).} The model receives its Step~A response, eight anonymised analyst outputs (Analyst~A--H), and a consensus summary presented as per-claim directional labels (supports/opposes/uncertain) rather than numerical confidence values.
-Anonymisation reduces the influence of perceived model reputation, and confidence masking reduces numerical anchoring.
-The change from Step~A to Step~B-Private captures private self-revision, whereas the change from Step~B-Private to Step~B-Social captures socially influenced revision.
+\textbf{Step~B-Private (Self-revision).} The model receives the vignette and its own Step~A response, without analyst or consensus information.
+During prompt development, exploratory pilot checks indicated that an unrestricted request to review the initial analysis did not consistently elicit explicit reconsideration.
+We therefore used a structured checklist that asked the model to identify its least-confident claim, formulate the strongest argument against its most-confident claim, reconsider alternative explanations, inspect whether its confidence levels were insufficiently differentiated, and state what evidence would change its preferred conclusion.
+These pilot checks informed prompt design but were not retained as a standalone validation dataset and are not reported as study outcomes.

+\textbf{Step~B-Social (Social revision).} The model independently receives the same Step~A response and vignette, together with eight anonymised analyst outputs and a consensus summary.
+Analyst confidence categories are replaced by directional positions (supports/opposes/uncertain), and the released formatter converts the consensus record to a qualitative directional summary rather than displaying exact confidence values.
+The model is instructed to revise each claim by engaging with specific analyst arguments and to explain either what changed or why its original position was retained.
+A post-hoc provenance audit confirmed that the v1.0 formatter sometimes displayed a median-confidence-based ``divided'' summary where the separately stored vote-count position was support or oppose; this implementation issue is quantified in the Limitations.

+The change from Step~A to Step~B-Private captures nudge-activated private revision, whereas the change from Step~A to Step~B-Social captures revision under analyst arguments and qualitative consensus information.
+Because both conditions begin from Step~A, their direct difference is interpreted as a between-condition contrast rather than as a sequential social effect after private review.

+The full production prompt templates and implementation details are available in the accompanying repository.
+Supplementary Table~\ref{tab:prompt-design-summary} summarises the information supplied and the intended contrast at each step.
+The principal interpretation threats addressed by these design choices, together with residual limitations that remain, are summarised in Supplementary Table~\ref{tab:confound-control}.